By Michael Birnbaum and Clarence Williams

 Washington Post Staff Writers

 A D.C. police officer who died after a car crash Saturday morning "loved" the job, which he had done for almost a year and a half, his sister said Saturday.

-Officer Paul Dittamo, 32, was responding to a call when the car he was driving crashed into a utility pole about 1:30 a.m.
-He was pronounced dead at a hospital a half-hour later, police said.
+Officer Paul Dittamo, 32, was responding to a call when the car he was driving crashed into a utility pole about 1:30 a.m., and he was pronounced dead at a hospital a half-hour later, police said.

 Dittamo is the first D.C. police officer to die in the line of duty since 2007.

 Another officer, a passenger in the car, suffered injuries that are not considered life-threatening, authorities said.
-He was undergoing medical treatment, according to police spokeswoman Gwendolyn Crump.
-She did not identify him.
+He was undergoing medical treatment, police spokeswoman Gwendolyn Crump said in a statement.
+She did not release his name.

-The crash happened in the 2200 block of Martin Luther King Jr. Avenue SE as the officers were traveling to the 1400 block of Morris Road SE.
-The incident remains under investigation, Crump said.
+The car crashed in the 2200 block of Martin Luther King Jr. Avenue SE as the officers were traveling to the 1400 block of Morris Road SE.
+The crash remains under investigation, Crump said.

 A police source said the officers were on their way to help evaluate somebody thought to be on PCP.